RATING - ⭐ ✨ 1.5/5*

 Yudhra Review Movie Talkies:

-Ravi Yudyawar's action drama Yudhra has proved again that not every action film with gore violence be "Animal" or "Kill."
+Ravi Udyawar's action drama Yudhra has proved again that not every action film with gore violence be Animal or Kill.
 The action and violence aren't the only two materials that complete the film, but there are some things called the director's vision, passionate performances, and honest storytelling that fulfill the film's potential to prosper.
 Yudhra fails on every single front there.
 Siddhant Chaturvedi and Malavika Mohanan's action thriller turns out to be headless trash that you can hardly afford to watch.

 Yudhra Rathore (Siddhant Chaturvedi) struggles with anger issues that have everything to do with his genetic trauma after his father and mother's accidental deaths.
 From childhood, he can't control his anger, and even his foster father can do nothing to stop him.
 Yudhra and his childhood friend, Nikhat (Malavika Mohanan), fall in love, but then Yudhra loses his temper yet again and is sent to prison.
 There, he learns the truth about his father's death and embarks on a mission to find the killer to seek revenge as well as help the nation's security.
 Will he be able to complete the mission?